mhpatel96/GitMarkdownGuide/Github guide.md

 ![](./images/file_status_options.jpg)

-Use the command git restore --staged index.htm to return this file to working status.
+Use the command "git restore --staged index.htm" to return this file to working status.

 ![](./images/staged_to_working.jpg)

 ### Committing all files

-This command will commit all files, bypassing staging.
+The "git commit -a" command will commit all files, bypassing staging.

 ![](./images/commit_all.jpg)

 ### Renaming files

-Command git mv "old name" "new name" will rename a file.
+Command "git mv ${old name} ${new name}" will rename a file.

 ![](./images/rename_file.jpg)

 ### Add a note to a commit

-Use commit -m "note" to add a note when committing.
+Use "git commit -m ${Commit message}" to add a note when committing.

 ![](./images/add_note_to_commit.jpg)

 ### Log of all commits

-The git log command will list the history of all commits.
+The "git log" command will list the history of all commits.

 ![](./images/commit_log.jpg)

-Or use git log --oneline to show an abbreviated version.
+Or use "git log --oneline" to show an abbreviated version.

 ![](./images/commit_log_brief.jpg)

-The command git log -p will display more detail of each previous commit.
+The command "git log -p" will display more detail of each previous commit.

 ![](./images/commit_details.jpg)